dconn20/Project2020/README.md

 From a quick glance of the graphs it can be easily seen that the distribution of data for Iris Setosa is very different from Iris Versicolor and Iris Virginica again making it very easy to separate from the other two species.

 There seems to be a positive trend between Sepal length and Petal length as the graph shows an uphill pattern from left to right.
 The same can be said for Petal length in relation to Sepal length and Petal width.
-Petal width also displays a strong positive relationship with Petal length in the graph.
+Petal width also displays a strong positive relationship with Petal length in the graph and makes it seem possible to be able to separate all three species.

 # Boxplots